-Assessment decisions will not be communicated by the independent end-point assess or straight away, they will document and record their assessment decisions and these decisions are then shared for internal quality assurance checks prior to being communicated to the apprentice, employer and training provider.
+Assessment decisions will not be communicated by the independent end-point assessor straight away, they will document and record their assessment decisions within five working days of the assessments taking place.
+These decisions are then shared for internal quality assurance checks prior to being communicated to the apprentice, employer and training provider.
 The assessments are, in part, inter-dependent, so a final assessment decision cannot be made until all elements of assessment have been completed.
 Employers can access a detailed record of each method of assessment by accessing PAL's online system.